 Beyond this, he devotes himself to teaching the German language on the advanced level (this being the one thing in which he fully embraces system) — out of pleasure in grammar and in seeing students understand deeply the structure of the language and thus able to read sophisticated texts with precision; out of the knowledge that grammar is the structure of understanding and that reading is always a grammatical exercise; out of the conviction that, for the health and survival of language and literature departments, the lines customarily separating language instruction from 'upper division' courses at elite universities must be crossed; and out of simple pleasure in, he likes to think, being good at it.

 He was the founder and director of the Harvard Summer Program in Munich, one of Harvard's first three curricular programs abroad, from 2002 until he retired the program in 2015.
-Director of Graduate Studies in German from 2001 to 2013, in 2018 he assumed this role once again.
+Director of Graduate Studies in German from 2001 to 2013, he reprised this role from 2018 to 2021.

 SELECTED PAST AND FUTURE LECTURES